 Cancer, an international interdisciplinary journal of the American Cancer Society, publishes high-impact, peer-reviewed original articles and solicited content on the latest clinical research findings.
-Each issue of Cancer strives to be comprehensive, spanning the breadth of oncology disciplines and providing something for everyone involved in cancer research, risk reduction, treatment, and patient care.
+Spanning the breadth of oncology disciplines, Cancer delivers something for everyone involved in cancer research, risk reduction, treatment, and patient care.

 Featured Content